 - Math proficiency requirement for the UC system is pending.

-Important: Students must complete both Statway™ courses (MATH 217 AND MATH 17) to get this credit.
+Important: Students must complete both Statway® courses (MATH 217 AND MATH 57) to get this credit.
 Completing only the first course results in no degree-applicable units.

 Students are expected to come to class every day, on time, ready to work hard.
-Students will be responsible for printing lecture notes from a designated website and bringing them to class.
+Students will be responsible for buying printed lecture notes from the Smart Shop and bringing them to class.
 Students will spend a lot of time reading about, discussing, and working on statistics problems.
 This class will require a lot more reading and group work than most college math classes.
 Students will transition frequently from silent reading to paired work, to larger group work, to whole-class discussions.